AnmolRattanSingh/sudoku-solver/README.md

 ### `Board` Class

 The `Board` class represents a Sudoku board configuration.
 It contains methods for initializing a board with a given puzzle, setting and getting cell values, and checking whether a particular cell value is valid.
+We use numpy arrays to represent the board and store the values of the cells.
+Numpy allows us to easily perform complex operations on the board using it's built-in functions.

 ### `board_util` Module